 An MRI scan is the gold-standard investigation to confirm a meniscal tear, useful to also attempt to identify the type of tear.

 The immediate management of an acutely swollen knee is for rest and elevation with compression and ice.
 Most small (<1cm) meniscal tears will initially swell however the pain will subside over the next few days as the tear heals.

 For larger tears or those remaining symptomatic, arthroscopic surgery is indicated:

 - If the tear is in the outer third of the meniscus (where it has a rich vascular supply), then the tear can often be repaired using sutures

-- If the tear is in the inner third, then the tear is often trimmed (and middle third tears may either be repaired or trimmed)
+- If the tear is in the inner third, then the tear is usually trimmed to reduce locking symptoms (and middle third tears may either be repaired or trimmed)

 Knee arthroscopy carries a risk of deep vein thrombosis and damage to local structures, such as the saphenous nerve and vein, the peroneal nerve, and the popliteal vessels.

 - Meniscal tears are caused due to either trauma or as degenerative disease

-- Presents with a ‘tearing’ sensation in their knee, sudden-onset pain, swelling, and locked in flexion
+- Presents with a ‘tearing’ sensation in their knee, sudden-onset pain, swelling, and sometimes locked in flexion

 - Gold standard diagnosis is through MRI scanning